open-component-model/ocm/docs/ocm/model.md

-A *Resource* is an [Artefact](#artefacts), which is a delivery artefact, intended for deployment into a runtime environment, or describing additional content relevant for a deployment mechanism, for example installation procedures or meta-model descriptions controlling orchestration and/or deployment mechanisms.
+A *Resource* is an [Artefact](#artefacts), which is a delivery artefact, intended for deployment into a runtime environment, or describing additional content relevant for a deployment mechanism.
+For example, installation procedures or meta-model descriptions controlling orchestration and/or deployment mechanisms.
 (A simple example how such elements could be used to construct a deployment mechanism on top of the Open Component Model can be found [here](../reference/ocm_toi.md).)

 The Open Component Model makes absolutely no assumptions, how content described by the model is finally deployed or used.
-All this is eft to external tools and tool specific deployment information is formally represented as other artefacts with an appropriate dedicated own type.
+All this is left to external tools and tool specific deployment information is formally represented as other artefacts with an appropriate dedicated own type.